In Niger, US seeks to hang on to its last, best counterterrorist outpost in West Africa

 And when Wagner is done extracting gold and other resources from a country, “they’re out, right?
 And the situation is then fourfold worse, and who’s there to clean it up?” he said.

-Mednick reported from Niamey, Niger, and Anna from Nairobi.
-Lolita C. Baldor and Tara Copp in Washington contributed.
+Mednick reported from Niamey, Niger.
+AP journalists Cara Anna in Nairobi and Lolita C. Baldor and Tara Copp in Washington contributed to this report.

 –